Alfanar

 1. Target the “growth gap”: Ideal candidates are past the startup phase with proven products/services but not yet mature.
 You're too early if you don't have sales to clients; you're too mature if you're well-established with strong funding.

-1. The relationship is as important as the money: 90% of portfolio organizations value technical support as much as or more than financial support.
+1. The relationship is as important as the money: 90% of portfolio organisations value technical support as much as or more than financial support.
 Applications should demonstrate enthusiasm for partnership, capacity building, and willingness to implement management systems.

 1. Financial sustainability is non-negotiable: Clearly articulate your current and projected earned income.
 Show realistic pathway to recovering significant percentage of costs through sales of goods/services, not perpetual dependency on donations.